TheAnsarya/dragon-warrior-info/docs/video_scripts/episode_04_dialog_editing.md

 **NARRATION:**
 > "You now know how to customize Dragon Warrior's dialog!
 This opens up:
+>
 > - Story modifications
 > - Humor and personality changes
 > - Hint system improvements
 > - Complete translation projects
+>
+> Imagine retelling the story with your own twist - a comedic parody, a harder-hitting drama, or a faithful re-translation that captures the original Japanese intent.
 >
 > Next episode covers game balance - adjusting experience curves, shop prices, and spell effects.
 >